DorkyDubs/week-11-assignment/personalReadMe.md

 (Required)
 🎯 Please mention the requirements you met and which goals you achieved for this assignment.

+New error page if users no logged in when posting or adding votes. added meta data tags to pages. implemented unique attribute in db sql to prevent ability to send multiple votes to a post. (functions different from initial toggle set up).

 🎯 Were there any requirements or goals that you were not quite able to achieve?

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?